ubclaunchpad/LP-website/GettingStarted/Administrivia.md

 ### Absence & Neglected Tickets
-If you can't make a meeting or complete a ticket because you're sick, swamped at school, traveling, etc, let your Tech Lead and team know as far in advance as possible---everyone understands that life gets in the way sometimes.
+If you can't make a meeting or complete a ticket because you're sick, swamped at school, traveling, etc, let your Tech Lead and team know as far in advance as possible--everyone understands that life gets in the way sometimes.
 If you continually miss meetings, neglect tickets, or don't communicate with your team, we will ask you to leave Launch Pad.